laurheth/pixijs-test/README.md

 - A demonstration of a function combining text with a sprite.
 A random combination with a random font size is generated every two seconds.
 - A simple fire animation, using ten sprites in a PixiJS particle container.

+You can take a look at the [live version of this app here](https://laurheth.github.io/pixijs-test/).

 ## Installation

 You may need Node, TypeScript, TSLint, and http-server to be installed globally.